OpenAPC/openapc-de/data/tuberlin/README.md

 For 2019 52 articles were published open access as part of this agreement (47 "regular" articles + 5 articles in German Ed. of Angewandte Chemie); no opt-out articles were reported.
 Hence, the "equivalent APC" amounts to 2.593,21 EUR.

 For 2020 104 articles were published open access as part of this agreement (97 "regular" articles + 7 articles in German Ed. of Angewandte Chemie); 3 opt-out articles are reported.
 Hence, data for 107 articles are included; the "equivalent APC" amounts to 2.402,03 EUR.

+For 2021 108 articles were published open access as part of this agreement (102 "regular" articles + 6 articles in German Ed. of Angewandte Chemie); 2 opt-out articles are reported (initially 3 opt-out articles, 1 of them was published OA retrospectiveley).
+Hence, data for 111 articles are included; the "equivalent APC" amounts to 2.405,86 EUR.

 ## BPC data